What is Implied Consent?

 You should also know that your refusal to submit to the required testing may be offered into evidence against you in a court of law.
 It will typically end up on your driving record, and it may affect things like future employments and your auto insurance premiums.

-Limited driving permits can be available in some states for other suspensions, by may not be offered for an Implied Consent suspension.
-Can you afford not to be able to drive for six months or a year?
+You can get limited driving permits for other suspensions in some states, but not for an Implied Consent suspension.
+Can you afford not to drive for six months or a year?

 Unlike Europe, sobriety checkpoints have not been common in the United States.
 Some states prohibit them by state law or Constitution (or interpretation of state law or Constitution).
-In other states, however, their use have been authorized by law.
+In other state laws allow them.
 The frequency of checkpoints in those states has also increased over the years.
 You may see checkpoints weekly in some states, and very often intensified during holidays.

 Does your state have them or not?
 Checkout this list by GHSA.org